-It follows from this that the main hope for the Church for better times rests on the religious instruction of vouth.
+It follows from this that the main hope for the Church for better times rests on the religious instruction of youth.

-It was also part of the vision of Jules Chevalier that the mission to regenerate society would be carried out not only by professed religious, but also by an association of lay people who would form another branch of the Congregation.
-Among the staff of MSC schools are lay people who share the mission and charism of the Missionaries of the Sacred Heart, and who work with them in a special way to proclaim and witness to the love of God.
+It was also part of the vision of Jules Chevalier that the hist on o regenerate society would be carried out not only by professed religious, but also by an association of la, people who would form another branch of the Congregation.
+Among the staff of MSC schools are lay people who share the mission and charism of the Missionaries of the Sacred Heart, and who work with them is specifically way to proclaim and witness to the love of God.